Johnny K took me to a secret Lenape Indian spot when we started dating. Places like this is how love begins.

 Take a day to be thoughtful.
 The rest of your life is here.

-We are those things, now.
-And we could be better.
-But does our better come from fear, walls, limiting our tolerance, and buying more killing equipment?
+I know something we can all agree on.
+We could be doing better as a country.
+We could be doing better.
+Does our better come from fear, walls, limiting our tolerance, and buying more killing equipment?
+Freedom for us but not for others who love differently, worship differently?
 Who are we, here?

 I found some old greatness in America that inspired me.